interview prepjob searchinterview tipsquestions to ask interviewer

 "Is there anything from our conversation today that you'd like me to address or clarify?"

-This one gets almost no use, which is why it's worth asking.
+This one almost never gets used, which is exactly why it's worth asking.

 Interviewers form impressions during the conversation that they rarely share.
-They may have a concern about a gap in your experience, an answer that didn't land the way you intended, or a question they forgot to ask.
-This question surfaces that before you leave the room.
+They may have a concern about a gap in your experience, an answer that didn't land the way you intended, or a question they forgot to follow up on.
+This surfaces it before you leave the room.

-At worst, they say no and you've shown that you're comfortable with direct feedback.
-At best, they surface a hesitation and you have the chance to respond to it.
-Every other candidate walks out the door leaving that hesitation unaddressed.
+At worst, they say no and you've shown you're comfortable with direct feedback.
+At best, they surface a hesitation and you get to respond to it.
+Every other candidate walks out leaving that hesitation unaddressed.

-A few categories worth skipping, at least until an offer exists:
+A few categories worth avoiding, at least until an offer exists:

 Salary, benefits, and vacation.
-These are reasonable things to care about, but raising them before you have an offer weakens your negotiating position and signals that you're thinking about what the company gives you rather than what you can contribute.
-There will be time.
+These are reasonable things to care about, but raising them before you have an offer weakens your position and signals you're thinking about what the company gives you rather than what you can contribute.

 Anything on the company's public website.
-Asking about their founding year, their product line, or what their values are signals that you didn't do basic research.
+Asking about their founding year, product line, or stated values signals you didn't do basic research.

 "What does your company do?"
 In any form.
 Never.